-1) Applications Opens July
+Applications Opens

-2) Application period July to August
+Application period

-3) Application deadline August
+Application deadline

+August

-4) Basis of selection screening, written examination, and Interview a.
-Screening:
+4) Basis of selection

+screening, written examination, and Interview

+- Document screening:

 Application period: July to August (all the documents should be submitted by the deadline).

-b.
-Written examination:
+- b.
+Written examination for those applying to the program in Japanese:

 Date: End of August (tentative)

 Venue: Online